New Buffalo, Michigan

 New Buffalo is a city in Berrien County in the U.S. state of Michigan.
 The population was 1,708 during the 2020 census.
+It is called the "Hamptons of the Midwest".

 History

 The area around the mouth of the Galien River was originally populated by Miami and Potawatomi peoples.
 Later, French missionaries visited the area on their search for the fabled Northwest Passage.
 The area remained sparsely populated, even as Michigan Territory was petitioning for statehood.

 In 1834 a sea-captain from Buffalo, New York—Wessel Whittaker—and his crew were shipwrecked on the Lake Michigan coast south of the Galien River outlet.
-As they headed back to Saint Joseph, MI to report the loss of their ship, Whittaker noticed the possibilities of the New Buffalo area as a potential harbor.
+As they headed back to Saint Joseph to report the loss of their ship, Whittaker noticed the possibilities of the New Buffalo area as a potential harbor.
 He purchased the land around the river-mouth and with various family members in tow, returned and named his new settlement New Buffalo.

 Compared to larger harbors along the coast, New Buffalo wasn't a contender initially.
 However, the new Michigan Central Railway was being built across Michigan in the late 1830s.
 This new transportation route terminated for several years in New Buffalo, leading to explosive growth.
 Railway passengers would stop in town to wait for steamers to finish taking them to Chicago, creating a demand for hotels.
 Unfortunately, the rail line was completed directly to Chicago, which made New Buffalo just another stop along the route.
 The boom times were over.

 As the 19th century progressed, New Buffalo area became a popular vacation getaway spot for Chicagoans.
 It was easily reached by train and was miles away from the heavy industry of Gary, Indiana and the hustle and bustle of Chicago, Illinois.
 New Buffalo area also preserved the sand dunes that are common along the Lake Michigan shore.
+New immigrants came to the city during this time, including many German-Americans.

 In the early 20th Century, US Highway 12 was constructed through town, allowing autos to drive there directly.
 In the mid-20th century, Interstate 94 was constructed just east of town.